genuinetools/bpfd/README.md

 Framework for running BPF tracers with rules on Linux as a daemon.
 Container aware.

+This is not just "yet another tool to trace"...

+Since it uses BPF and allows for any implementation of the `Tracer` interface you can use it to do all sorts of things from modifying a file everytime a call to `open` is called on it, to hot patching an internal kernel function to prevent a known vulnerability without the need to upgrade your kernel.

+More use cases with examples coming soon... for now see [how it works](#how-it-works).

 **Table of Contents**

  * [How it Works](README.md#how-it-works)